 Let me set the scene.
 You are in a grocery store when your child, whom you love unconditionally, erupts into the dreaded temper tantrum.
 You break out the trusted “I’m ignoring you”, “scolding” or even the “bribing” tactic, but to no avail.
 You are frustrated, embarrassed and just trying to run a quick errand without it turning into a two-hour ordeal with a little one that refuses to negotiate.
 If you find this hypothetical scenario all too real, you’re in luck!
-I have some helpful tips to share with you that will preserve your sanity and leave your child more inclined to behave (a win-win in my book).
+I have some discipline hacks to share with you that will preserve your sanity and leave your child more inclined to behave (a win-win in my book).

 A Glittery Timeout

 Unsuccessful time outs are nobody’s favorite.
 Putting your kids in a corner and waiting for them to calm down will likely only work a handful of time.
-Adding a fun component will lead to less wasted time.
+Adding a fun component will lead to less wasted times.
 I suggested making a calm down jar and including your child in the creative process.
 Even better, making a calm down jar couldn’t be simpler.
 All you need is a bottle of any size (smaller bottles are ideal to stick in your bag when it’s time to run errands), water and lots of glitter.
 Have your child shake up the jar, and they will be allowed to come out of time out when all the glitter settles.
 When they calm down, be sure to kneel down to their level, ask them why they were upset and explain why their behavior was inappropriate.

 Positivity and Strategy